adam-maj/tiny-gpu/README.md

 3. **Memory** - How does a GPU work around the constraints of limited memory bandwidth?

 For each topic, we'll first cover how tiny-gpu implements the fundamentals.
 Then, using this as a foundation, we'll explore further optimizations implemented in modern-day GPUs.

-## What is tiny-gpu not?

-With the goal of simplicity